mmagnus/EvoClustRNA/docs/source/index.rst

 A clustering routines of evolutionary conserved regions (helical regions) for RNA fold prediction.

-At the moment we are testing the apprach using models from ROSETTA/FARNA (https://www.rosettacommons.org/) and SimRNAweb (http://genesilico.pl/SimRNAweb/).
+At the moment we are testing the apprach using models from Rosetta FARFAR (https://www.rosettacommons.org/) and SimRNAweb (http://genesilico.pl/SimRNAweb/).

 The documentation can be found here http://evoclustrna.readthedocs.io/en/latest/